 WDR Pg.19, Requirements, I. Time Schedule, Table 5 – Time Schedule, Item No. 4:

 The tentative WDRs state “Submit a Final Post-Closure (and LU-1 closure, if applicable, see F.2) Monitoring and Maintenance Plan including the tabulated cost estimates for monitoring and maintenance during the post-closure period for the entire facility.”
-This should be changed to “Submit a Final Post-Closure (and LU-1 closure, if applicable, see F.2) Monitoring and Maintenance Plan including the tabulated cost estimates for monitoring and maintenance during the post-closure period for the entire facility.”
+This should be changed to “Submit a Final Post-Closure (and LU-1 closure, if applicable, see F.2) Monitoring and Maintenance Plan including the tabulated cost estimates for monitoring and maintenance during the post-closure period for LU-1.”

 WB Response: